-Our aim is to provide a high-quality history education for our pupils ensuring they gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
+As part of our history education, we intend for our pupils to gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 We will stimulate our pupil’s curiosity in wanting to know more about the past, learn to ask perceptive questions, think critically, weigh evidence, sift arguments and make judgements.
-Developing these abilities will give our pupils life-skills that will remain with them throughout their education and helping them to achieve their God given potential regardless of their starting point in life and home environment.
+Developing these abilities will give our pupils life-skills that will remain with them throughout their education and helping all to strive and achieve.

-Our intention is that history will support cross curricular learning by teaching skills that are transferable across all subjects and will engage pupils and enrich their experiences in school.
-Not only do we want pupils to have a strong content knowledge of historical events, people and changes over time, to become critical thinkers developing perceptiveness in questioning evidence and using key vocabulary but we want our lessons to provide appropriate opportunities for the construction of original responses and representation of pupil’s conclusions.
+Our intention is that history will support all elements of the curriculum by teaching transferable skills across all subjects and will engage pupils and enrich their experiences in school.
+Not only do we want pupils to have a strong content knowledge of historical events, but know and remember more using key vocabulary.

 We invited a specialist in to school to help us learn about how the Stone Age people lived many, many years ago.
 We handled objects and clothing as well as having the opportunity to make Stone Age clay pots using the techniques and similar types of tools that they would have used.